AI Slop Encyclopedia: Every Pattern, Every Fix, Every Tool

 , , , , , , , .15.
 No CSS Columns

-column-count CSS property creates newspaper-style flowing columns.
-AI never uses it.
-For text-heavy content like blog post listings or feature descriptions, CSS columns create a layout that is impossible to mistake for AI output:.features-list {
+column-count property creates newspaper-style flowing columns.
+AI never reaches for it.
+For text-heavy content like post listings or feature copy, it produces a layout that is hard to mistake for AI output:.features-list {

 column-count: 2;